 Rocking Chair Sizes

 Depending on the styling, most rocking chairs will stand between around 37 to 45 inches tall, 26 to 30 inches wide, and 32 to 37 inches deep.
-Depending on the material, they could weigh anything between 15 and 45 lbs.
+Depending on the material, they could weigh anywhere between 15 and 45 pounds.

 We recommend placing patio and porch rocking chairs at least two to three feet apart.
 You will also want to have enough space behind and in front of a rocking chair to rock backwards and forwards without hitting anything.
 A patio or porch around 10 feet square can comfortably hold three to four rocking chairs.